Guo Yike

 Guo Yike (Guō Yìkě (郭毅可)) is a Chinese computer scientist who currently serves as provost of Hong Kong University of Science and Technology (HKUST) since 1 December 2022.
 He is concurrently a chair professor in the Department of Computer Science and Engineering of HKUST.
 Prior to joining HKUST he has been a full professor in the Department of Computing of Imperial College London (Imperial College).
 During his time there, he founded the Data Science Institute in April 2014.

-Guo also serves as vice president of research and development and dean of graduate school at Hong Kong Baptist University since 2020.

 Guo focuses on the fields of data mining, machine learning and artificial intelligence (AI).

 Early life and education

 Guo was born in 1962 in Shanghai.
 Three generations of his family are affiliated with Tsinghua University.

 In 1978 when Guo graduated from middle school, Deng Xiaoping resumed university education system that was interrupted by the Cultural Revolution which gave Guo the chance to attend university.
 Deng has special significance to Guo.

 Guo attended Tsinghua University where he graduated with a bachelor's degree in computer science in 1985.
-As one of first PhD students at Tsinghua University following the Cultural Revolution, Guo initially signed up for a one-year AI training programme at Imperial College London since at the time the research environment in China was privative.
+As one of first PhD students at Tsinghua University following the Cultural Revolution, Guo initially signed up for a one-year AI training programme at Imperial College London since at the time the research environment in China was primitive.
 Eventually he enrolled in a full PhD programme and in 1994 received his PhD degree in computational logic under the supervision of John Darlington.